-AICL has no off-balance sheet positions and does not transfer risk to special purpose vehicles
+AICL has no off-balance sheet positions and does not transfer risk to special purpose vehicles.

-As part of the ORSA process a number of stress and scenario tests are carried out, together with specific reverse stress tests.
-In the 2016 ORSA, the following stress and scenario tests were carried out:
+As part of the ORSA process a number of stress and scenario tests are carried out, together with specific 1-in-200 stress tests and reverse stress tests.